 Member at large – Bryce Stewart

 The Edmonton Flamenco Festival started as the the shared vision of co-founders Cat Moores and Jane Ogilvie.
-After more than a year of planning, the festival was officially founded in 2015.
-Cat served as the festival’s first Executive Director, and after our inaugural 2017 festival she moved on to other exciting adventures.
-We wish to express our gratitude for the incredible amount of foundational and operational work Cat contributed over our first 3 years that has made this festival a success.
-Thanks Cat!
-We wouldn’t be here without you.
+After more than a year of planning, the festival was officially founded in 2015 with Cat serving as the festival’s Executive Director, and Jane as the Artistic Director.
+After the inaugural 2017 festival Cat decided to move on to other exciting adventures.
+Jane recovered the festival with a new board and team of coordinators and went on to host two more successful festivals before the devastating cancellation of the fourth festival in 2020.